 35 And he said to those remaining, “Men, Israelites, take heed to yourselves regarding these men — what you are about to do.
 36 For prior to these days arose Theudas who was done away with, claiming himself to be somebody, to whom were called a number of men, about four hundred; and all, as many as were persuaded by him were scattered, and became as nothing.
 37 After this arose Judas the Galilean in the days of the enrollment, and caused a considerable number of people after him to revolt: he also perished, and all, as many as were persuaded by him, were all dispersed.
 38 For the present, I suggest to you all back off from these men, and leave them alone: for if this counsel or work is of men, it will become abrogated: 39 but if it is of God, you are not able to nullify it; lest perchance you all even be found to be fighting against God.”

 40 And they were persuaded by him: then summoning and beating the apostles, they commanded them not to speak in the Name of Jesus and let them go.
 41 Therefore they departed from the presence of the council, rejoicing that they were counted worthy to be dishonored for the Name of Jesus.
 42 And every day they ceased not teaching and proclaiming the Gospel of Jesus the Christ, at home and in the temple.
-(I developed senile dementia and found that I could not rightly complete this last book.)
+(To be continued.)

 Home | The Enhanced Johannine Record